RussiaOfficial Name: Russian Federation

 Safety and Security

-In the event the U.S. government receives information of any specific and credible threat, the Department of State will immediately provide information to the public through an updated Travel Alert or Travel Warning.
+In the event the U.S. government receives information of any specific and credible threat, the Embassy will immediately provide information to the public through a Security Message to U.S. citizens.

 Demonstrations: U.S. citizens should avoid public demonstrations, whether properly authorized or not, and avoid any large crowds and public gatherings that lack enhanced security measures.
-Occasional peaceful demonstrations taking place near the U.S. Embassy do not generally interfere with public services, but U.S. citizens should avoid them when possible.
+Occasional peaceful demonstrations taking place near or in front of the U.S. Embassy or Consulates General do not generally interfere with public services, but U.S. citizens should avoid them when possible.
 Travelers should also exercise a high degree of caution and remain alert when patronizing restaurants, casinos, nightclubs, bars, theaters, etc., especially during peak hours of business.
+Ongoing regional tension associated with events in Ukraine could provoke anti-American actions in an unpredictable location or manner.

 Mt.
 Elbrus: Mt.
 Elbrus has become an increasingly popular destination for adventure travelers wishing to climb the highest mountain in Europe.
 However, the security situation in the regions surrounding the mountain remains highly unstable.
 The U.S. Embassy recommends against attempting to climb Mt.
-Elbrus, as it can only be done by passing close to volatile and insecure areas of the North Caucasus region.
+Elbrus, as individuals must pass close to volatile and insecure areas of the North Caucasus region in order to do so.

 While visiting Russia, be alert to your surroundings.
 In large cities, take the same precautions against assault, robbery, or pickpockets that you would take in any large U.S. city: keep wallets in inner front pockets, carry purses tucked securely under arms, wear the shoulder strap of cameras or bags across the chest, walk away from the curb, and carry purses and other bags away from the street.
 The most vulnerable areas include underground walkways, the subway, overnight trains, train stations, airports, markets, tourist attractions, and restaurants.
 Foreigner travelers who have been drinking alcohol are especially vulnerable to assault and robbery in or around nightclubs or bars, or on their way home.
-Some travelers have been drugged at bars, while others have taken strangers back to their lodgings, where they were drugged, robbed and/or assaulted.
+Criminals have drugged some travelers at bars, while others have taken strangers back to their lodgings, where they drugged, robbed, and/or assaulted them.

-Internet Dating Schemes: Reports of fraud committed against U.S. citizens by internet correspondents professing love and romantic interest are common.
+Internet Dating Schemes: Reports of fraud committed against U.S. citizens by Internet correspondents professing love and romantic interest are common.
 Typically, the correspondent asks the U.S. citizen to send money or credit card information for living expenses, travel expenses, or "visa costs."
-The nature of the internet means that you cannot be sure of the real name, age, marital status, nationality, or even gender of the correspondent.
+The nature of the Internet means you cannot be sure of the real name, age, marital status, nationality, or even gender of the correspondent.
 We have received many reports of citizens losing thousands of dollars through such scams.
 Never send money to anyone you have not met in person.
-Please review our information on Internet Dating Schemes.
+Please review our information on International Financial Scams.

 Turkey Drop Scam: A common street scam in Russia is the "turkey drop" in which an individual "accidentally" drops money on the ground in front of an intended victim, while an accomplice either waits for the money to be picked up, or picks up the money him/herself and offers to split it with the pedestrian.
 The individual who dropped the currency then returns, aggressively accusing both of stealing the money.
 This confrontation generally results in the theft of the pedestrian's money.
 Avoidance is the best defense.
 Do not get trapped into picking up the money, and walk quickly away from the scene.

-Drug Crimes: The Russian media report that the drug GHB is reportedly gaining popularity in local nightclubs, under the names butyrate or oxybutyrate.
-This drug can also cause amnesia, loss of consciousness, and/or extreme intoxication when mixed with alcohol, and death.
-The drug, typically in the form of a capful of liquid mixed with a beverage, gained notoriety in the United States after incidents of date-rape and death.
-In many cases, stolen credit cards are used immediately.
+Drug Crimes: Russian media reports the drug GHB has gained popularity in local nightclubs, under the names butyrate or oxybutyrate.
+This drug can also cause amnesia, loss of consciousness, extreme intoxication, and/or death when mixed with alcohol.
+The drug, typically in the form of a capful of liquid mixed with a beverage, gained notoriety in the United States after incidents of date rape and death.
+In many cases, thieves use stolen credit cards immediately.
 Victims of credit card or ATM card theft should report the theft to the credit card company or issuing bank immediately.

 Crimes Involving Public Transportation/Highway Crime: Travelers should be vigilant in bus and train stations and when taking other public transportation.
 Bogus trolley inspectors, whose aim is to extort a bribe from individuals while checking for trolley tickets, are also a threat.